This tutorial shows how to estimate parameters of a single-input single-output (SISO) Simulink® model from measured input and output (I/O) data.

 The Estimation Progress Report shows the iteration number, number of times the objective function is evaluated, and the value of the cost function at the end of each iteration.
 After the estimation converges, the Estimation Progress Report looks like this figure.

-The estimated parameters are saved in the Parameter Estimation
+The estimated parameters are saved in the Parameter Estimation tool,

-tool, in the Results section of the Data
+in the Results section of the Data

 Browser pane, as

-and select Open... to view the results.
+Open... to view the results.

 Examine the estimated cost function graph.
-Cost function
+Cost function is the error

-the default optimization method
+default optimization method

 Nonlinear least squares,

-lsqnonlin, minimizes the cost function
+lsqnonlin, minimizes the

-change in the expected cost during iterations.
+displays the change in the expected cost during iterations.

 Examine the simulated response plot to see how well the simulated output matches the measured output.
 The experiment plot shows that the output simulated using the estimated parameters is close to the measured outputs.